Keldysh pseudo-fermion functional renormalization group for quantum magnetism: Pseudo-fermion Functional Renormalization Group

 \subsection{Large-S Limit}

 There are different limits in which the FRG equations simplify into a system which is easier to solve \cite{LargeS,DissBuessen}.
 One of these is the large $S$ limit, where the spin length of the localized moments goes to infinity.
 This renders the system classical in the sense, that the spins act like classical vectors, as the commutators scale with $1/S$ and thus vanish for $S\to\infty$~\cite{millard1971infinite,lieb1973classical}.
+We build the spin $S$ operators as a sum of $2S$ $S=1/2$ spins $S^\text{Full}_i=\sum_{k}S_{ik}$, where $k$ is an additional flavor, enumerating the spin $1/2$ operators.
+It was shown, that -- even without a repulsion term to favor longer spin lengths -- this choice creates the maximal spin $S$ ground state, albeit all other possibilities of the spin addition are possible \cite{LargeS,DissBuessen}.
+In this limit with the decomposition above, only the second line in Eq.~\eqref{eq:flowEq} is non-zero, as a result of the non-locality in the summation ($\sum_k \gamma_{ik}\gamma_{kj}$ vs $\gamma_{ij}\gamma_{ij}$) \cite{LargeS}.

-In this limit only the second line in Eq.~\eqref{eq:flowEq} is non-zero, which -- diagrammatically written -- is a typical RPA-like ladder and can be solved directly by utilizing the geometric series.
+This non-local term is -- diagrammatically written -- a typical RPA-like ladder and can be solved directly by utilizing the geometric series.
 This is possible since the self-energy flow vanishes in this limit.

 Formally, the full two-particle vertex in this limit can be written as